Definition - What does Prolactin Levels mean?

 FertilitySmarts explains Prolactin Levels

-Hence, higher the prolactin levels, greater are the chances of interrupted ovulation and infertility.
+This means that the higher the prolactin levels, the greater the chances of interrupted ovulation and infertility.
 For this reason, women who are breastfeeding (and therefore have high levels of prolactin) usually don't get pregnant.
 It is, however, noteworthy that the PRL levels may drop with the return of ovulation before the menstrual bleeding resumes.
 Thus, breastfeeding is not a reliable method of birth control.

-Several factors can increase the PRL levels.
+Several factors can increase PRL levels.
 In addition to pregnancy and breastfeeding, these include:

 - Pituitary-gland tumor, called prolactinoma: Releases massive amounts of PRL in blood